system76/docs/_articles/fix-raw-image-previews.md

 rm -r ~/.cache/thumbnails/*
 ```

-**Note:** If you have a lot of images, this will force Nautilus to recreate their thumbnails.
-Depending on the size of the files and their formats, this can cause some lag the first time visiting an image-heavy directory.
+**Note:** This will force Nautilus to recreate the thumbnails for all of your files.
+Depending on the number, size, and format of your images, this can cause some lag the first time visiting an image-heavy directory.

 ## Considerations